Skip to main content

 Casio SL-300VC, Solar Powered Standard Function Calculator, Blue

-- ECO-FRIENDLY SOLAR POWER FOR SUSTAINABLE, HASSLE-FREE USE.
+• ECO-FRIENDLY SOLAR POWER FOR SUSTAINABLE USE ANYWHERE!

-- LARGE 8-DIGIT DISPLAY FOR EASY READING AND CALCULATIONS.
+• LARGE 8-DIGIT DISPLAY FOR EASY READABILITY ON THE GO.

 The Hull Moving Average (HMA) is a technical indicator that aims to reduce lag and produce more accurate signals than traditional moving averages.
 It incorporates weighted moving averages and the square root of the period to deliver smoother and more responsive results.